411 PAIN: Background and trademark

-Legal Issues
+Legal issues

-In 2010, a class-action lawsuit was launched against 1-800-411-PAIN Referral Service by Ganesh Sohan and Bryan Rodriguez alleging that the company misrepresented the nature of their services and the compensation received by accident victims.
-The lawsuit states that instead of victims directly receiving the $10,000 stated in their advertisements, 1-800-411-PAIN Referral Service operates by "secur[ing] insurance payments and reimbursement for medical services."
-Sohan and Rodiguez's lawyers alleged that companies like 1-800-411-PAIN Referral Service operate by referring them to clinics owned by the company, providing medical services that intentionally deplete the $10,000 maximum allowable medical costs that are covered by personal injury protection (PIP) insurance and billing clients for all other expenses.
+In 2010, a class-action lawsuit was launched against 411-PAIN by Ganesh Sohan and Bryan Rodriguez alleging the company misrepresented the nature of their services and the compensation received by accident victims.
+The lawsuit states that instead of victims directly receiving the $10,000 stated in their advertisements, 411-PAIN operates by "secur[ing] insurance payments and reimbursement for medical services."
+Sohan and Rodiguez's lawyers alleged that companies like 411-PAIN operate by referring them to clinics owned by the company, providing medical services that intentionally deplete the $10,000 maximum allowable medical costs that are covered by personal injury protection (PIP) insurance and billing clients for all other expenses.
 The lawsuit also stated that, at the time, they "unlawfully solicit[ed] clients... on behalf of lawyers pursuing personal injury claims" and "intentionally misled consumers into believing they are contacting a lawyer for legal services or a service that will explain to them their rights... when, in fact, they are contacting chiropractic medical clinics."

-In 2012, the Attorney General of the State of Florida sued 1-800-411-PAIN Referral Service for unlawfully misrepresenting the amount of money and compensation to which customers were entitled in their advertising and for misleading clients into believing that police officers required accident victims to call 411 PAIN after dialing 911 following an accident.
-The case was settled out of court, and 1-800-411-PAIN Referral Service agreed to change its advertising practices and make a charitable contribution of $550,000 to the Broward Health Foundation and the Joe DiMaggio Children's Hospital.
+In 2012, the Attorney General of the State of Florida sued 411-PAIN for unlawfully misrepresenting the amount of money and compensation to which customers were entitled in their advertising and for misleading clients into believing that police officers required accident victims to call 411 PAIN after dialing 911 following an accident.
+The case was settled out of court, and 411-PAIN agreed to change its advertising practices and make a charitable contribution of $550,000 to the Broward Health Foundation and the Joe DiMaggio Children's Hospital.